dukeboard/dukeboard.github.io/practices/level3/DOC.md

 As a first step you can play with the Web toy library included in kevoree.

 * Start a runtime and an editor (load from node)
-* Load web library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.web:3.0.2` in the KevScript panel of editor)
+* Load web library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.web:RELEASE` in the KevScript panel of editor)
 * Drag and drop a NanoBlogServer component
 * Configure the http_port property for `8080`
 * Push your model to a runtime